Other Online Resources

 Other Lost and Found Pet Sites with Free Services

-Pet FBI shares all lost and found listings with Helping Lost Pets.
-Reports posted in either the Pet FBI database or the Helping Lost Pets database will be visible in both systems.
+Pet FBI has merged with Helping Lost Pets and all reports are now available in the Pet FBI database.
 Additionally, Pet FBI reports are shared with the network of Facebook pages maintained by Lost Dogs of America and Lost Cats of America.

 Through this partnership, your lost or found post gets a wider reach and you receive assistance through the large network of volunteers who work with our four organizations.